Coming to ENSEEIHT as a foreign student

 Exchange programs with ECTS are open to foreign students from ENSEEIHT partner universities, who have completed 2 full academic years of higher education.

 All candidates must be nominated by the international office of their University.
 We won’t accept direct applications from the students.

 Nomination / Application - Deadlines

 All exchange students must be nominated by their University or School’s International Office with a mail to email@example.com

 June 1st : for the 1st semester / autumn semester / all year

 November 1st : for the 2nd semester / spring semester

-These students will receive all necessary information after we received their nomination.
+Upon receipt of their nominations, the students will receive all necessary information for their application.

-The students will have to fill in an application form on line and to upload direclty the following documents:
+The students will have to fill in an on-line application form and to upload directly the following documents: